elirenato/secure-api-spring/README.md

 - `/src/docs` - A quick reference of how to create a realm with Keycloak version 20 and a Postman collection with sample requests to the endpoints of this project.
 - `/src/main/java` - The Java code.
 - `/src/main/test` - The Java test code.
-- `/src/main/docker/dev-env`: The Docker files to build and run the Postgres and Keycloak containers required for this project.
+- `/src/main/docker/develop`: The Docker files to build and run the Postgres and Keycloak containers required for test and development.
+- `/src/main/docker/deploy`: The Dockerfile to build the image in the build process that will be used for deployment.
 - `/src/main/jenkins`: - Jenkins file and resources that are used to set up the pipeline to build and deploy the application to a self-hosted env (EC2).

 ## Running tests